-Notice: the ICE Office will be closed Friday, March 27th through Friday, April 3rd for Spring Break.
-All orders and correspondence received during the break will be processed when the office reopens on Monday, April 6th.
+Notice: the ICE Office will be closed Monday, December 27th through Monday, January 16th for Winter Break.
+Staff will intermittently respond to correspondence and process orders received during this break.
+All remaining orders and correspondence will be processed when the office reopens on Tuesday, January 17th.
 We apologize for any inconvenience.

 Institute for Chemical Education: Overview